anandswarupv/AddressBook/README.md

 Addressbook App
 ===============

-This example app is created using Java 8, Maven, Vaadin Framework, Spring and PostgresDB
+This example app is created using Java 8, Maven, Spring, Vaadin and PostgresDB

 Running the example from the command line
 -------------------
+1. Create the Postgres Database as per the src/main/resources/tables.sql file
+2. Ensure Postgres is running
 $ mvn jetty:run

 Open http://localhost:8080/